 Call out together with me as we gather our relatives that have forgotten their purpose.

-Call to their minds our scared agreement to meet at this time and place.
+Call to their minds our sacred agreement to meet at this time and place.

 Whisper to them of the great love we have for each other and their hearts will remember.